German

 These guns were intended for the "H" class battleships which were laid down in 1939 but never completed.
 This weapon was a good design, but it could be said that it had an excessively high muzzle velocity, hence giving it minimal deck penetration even at long ranges.

-A total of ten of the 40.6 cm (16") guns were actually produced.
-Seven of these guns were employed as coastal artillery in Norway to protect Narvik and Tromsø, with three guns being emplaced as "Battery Dietl" on the island of Engeløya and four guns mounted at Trondenes near Harstad.
-At the end of the war, the four Trondenes guns were taken over by the Norwegian Army along with 1,227 shells.
-A German gun crew trained the Norwegians in their use, and the guns were actively used for about a decade.
-The battery was last fired in 1957 and formally taken out of commission in 1961.
-The guns then sat idle and were placed on sale for scrapping in 1968.
-The three guns at Battery Dietl were scrapped, but the four at Trondenes remain and one of them is currently open as a museum at Trondenes Fort.
+The eight coastal artillery guns were sent to Norway to be employed to protect Narvik and Tromsø, with one gun being lost in transit.
+Of the remaining seven guns, three were emplaced as Battery Dietl on the island of Engeløya and the other four were mounted as Battery Trondenes near Harstad.
+At the end of the war, the guns were taken over by the Norwegian Army along with 1,227 shells.
+A German gun crew trained the Norwegians in their use and the guns were actively used for about a decade.
+The three guns at Battery Dietl were decommissioned in the early 1950s and then scrapped in 1956.
+The battery at Trondenes was last fired in 1957 and formally taken out of commission in 1961.
+The guns then sat idle and were placed on sale for scrapping in 1968, but they still remain in place and one of them is currently open as a museum at Trondenes Fort.

 Constructed of a loose barrel, which was universally interchangeable between production guns, a loose liner which only fitted a particular gun, B tube, a jacket over the rear end of B tube, a breech end-piece thrust over the jacket and kept in place by a threaded ring, a breech block supporting piece inserted in the breech end-piece and secured by a threaded ring.
 A retaining ring with two fittings for transmitting rotation forces was screwed onto the rear of the barrel.
-Used a sliding breech block, similar to other large-caliber German naval guns.
+Used a horizontal sliding breech block, similar to other large-caliber German naval guns.

 The data that follows is specifically for the 40.6 cm (16") Naval version except where noted.
 Actual bore diameter of all versions was 40.64 cm (16.0").